 Governmental Activities.
-Governmental activities increased the Town's net position by \$1,371,721 accounting for 89% of the total \$1,535,438 growth in the net position of the Town.
+Governmental activities increased the Town's net position by \$974,681.

-Several particular aspects of the Town's financial operations positively influenced governmental net position:
+Several particular aspects of the Town's financial operations influenced governmental net position:

-The Town's accumulation of beach tax in the Capital Reserve Fund, insurance savings, and the delay of some capital projects all contributed to the increase in governmental net position.
+The Town's accumulation of beach tax in the Capital Reserve Fund combined with the receipt of final FEMA reimbursement for past disasters.

 Business-Type Activities.
-Business-type activities increased the Town's net position by \$163,717.
-For the year ended June 30, 2018, business-type activities increased the Town's net position by \$118,868.
+Business-type activities increased the Town's net position by \$132,108.
+For the year ended June 30, 2020, business-type activities increased the Town's net position by \$137,055.

-Key elements of this increase are as follows: insurance savings, investment in capital assets, and aggressive pay down of debt.
+Key elements of this increase are as follows: investment in capital assets, aggressive pay down of bonded debt, and a real estate boom leading to new utility connections.